-There's a particular subject they want to become an expert in Why university might not be for your teen - Lots of employers today don't ask for a degree as a must-have. - They can go straight into work, getting a few years ahead of graduates - No student debt!
+They want to become an expert in a subject

+Why university might not be for your teen

+- Lots of employers today don't ask for a degree as a must-have - They can go straight into work, getting a few years ahead of graduates - No student debt!
 Universities cost £9000 a year for UK and EU students, which grads pay off over several decades.

-1 in 5 graduates would be better off financially if they hadn't gone to university If your teen is interested in paths other than university, check out the UCAS resource on some other options that are out there.
+1 in 5 graduates would be better off financially if they hadn't gone to university (from the IFS, 2019)

+If your teen is interested in paths other than university, check out the UCAS resource on some other options that are out there.
 If they are interested in going to university but haven't made their mind up, have a look at the list of degree subjects on the same site.
-There are lots of subjects that aren't taught in schools which might spark their passion. £40,000 The average amount of debt students will have at their end of their degree, before interest.
+There are lots of subjects that aren't taught in schools which might spark their passion.

 If they'd like to find out more about student life, our tutors are all from UK universities and they double up as mentors.
 In online tutorials, your teen can ask about different degrees, how to pick a university and what extra-curricular stuff they do on the side.
 They also help to boost teen's confidence too, helping them believe in themselves and aim high.

 Apprenticeships: what, why and how?

 For a long time, university and college have been seen as the main two routes for ambitious school-leavers.
 But in the past few years, the world of apprenticeships has grown, and more school leavers are seeing it as an excellent option - in 2019, over 393,000 teens in England started an apprenticeship.

 From Engineering to Finance, and Google to Facebook, apprenticeships are a way to learn on the job, and get paid while they do it.
-We had a chat with Sarah from WhiteHat, who are democreatising access to university via apprenticeships, who told us more about what apprenticeships are, and how to know if they're the right choice for your teen.
+We had a chat with Sarah from WhiteHat, the UK's leading jobs board for apprenticeships, who told us more about what apprenticeships are, and how to know if they're the right choice for your teen.

-Sarah is the Curation Manager at WhiteHat So, what is an apprenticeship?
+Sarah is the Curation Manager at WhiteHat

+So, what is an apprenticeship?